 Of course, the Japanese backdrop was sorely missing, but we chose not to dwell on that, and focus on the mochi instead.
 And now that I’ve found a Parisian source for warabimochiko (see ingredient note at bottom of recipe), I’ve promised myself I wouldn’t fall prey to the too good to use syndrome, and I’ll be making warabi mochi with abandon every time nostalgia strikes.

-- 60 grams (2 ounces) warabimochiko (see ingredient note at bottom)
+- 60 grams (2 ounces) warabimochiko (see ingredient notes below recipe)

 - 240 ml (1 cup) lukewarm water